-Get an up-close view of what’s on the bottom of area lakes with weekend Discovery Scuba dives in the Detroit Lakes area.
-Guides and equipment rentals help you explore some of the finest inland diving.
-Or, soak up the sun by leisurely tubing the Otter Tail River east of Detroit Lakes.
+During the weekend, get a personal experience of what’s living in the bottom of the lakes through Discovery Scuba Dives, where you’ll receive a guided tour and equipment rentals.
+There, you’ll find some of the finest inland diving offered in the region.
+Or, soak up the sun by going tubing on the Otter Tail River, east of Detroit Lakes.

-Aside from biking, hiking is another way to get outside and explore nature in the Detroit Lakes area.
-North Country National Scenic Trail, the nation’s longest hiking trail at more than 4600 miles, stretches 60 miles of back country pathways in the Detroit Lakes area.
-Located in Becker County, the trail runs through Tamarac National Wildlife Refuge, which is home to a wealth of wildlife like foxes, raccoons, porcupine, rabbits, deer and a variety of birds.
-The trail is approximately 18 miles east and north of Detroit Lakes and will take hikers through landscapes of rising conifers, tangled hardwood trees canopied overhead, and views of streams and lakes.
+Aside from biking, hiking is a fantastic way to get outside and explore nature in the Detroit Lakes area.
+North Country National Scenic Trail, the nation’s longest hiking trail at more than 4,600 miles, has up to 60 miles of backcountry pathways for you to take advantage of.
+Start in Becker County to hike along the trail that runs through Tamarac National Wildlife Refuge, which is home to a wealth of wildlife like foxes, raccoons, porcupines, deer, wolves, bears and a variety of birds.
+Expect to find landscapes of rising conifers, towering hardwood trees, and views of streams and lakes along the way.

-If you're headed to Detroit Lakes this summer, there will be plenty of events to check out.
-The Festival of Birds, Street Faire at the Lakes, Northwest Water Carnival, WE Fest, Dick Beardsley Marathon, pow wows, Richwood Winery Grape Stomp, Laddies Loppet Mountain Bike Race, Cruise DL Night, Arts & Crafts in the Park, 4th of July fireworks, and Quake the Lake Powerboat Races with Antique and Classic Boat Show are just some of the fun events for your whole family.
+During the summer, Detroit Lakes is swarming with exciting events worth checking out.
+Among the most popular events include Festival of Birds, Street Faire at the Lakes, Northwest Water Carnival, WE Fest, Dick Beardsley Marathon, powwows, Richwood Winery Grape Stomp, Laddies Loppet Mountain Bike Race, Cruise DL Night, Art in the Park, Fourth of July fireworks and Quake the Lake Powerboat Races with Antique and Classic Boat Show.
+Many of the scheduled events are family-friendly, so bring the kids along.

-Bird is the word here in the Detroit Lakes region, home to more than 275 species and part of the Pine to Prairie International Birding Trail.
-Hear the call of the Common Loon echo across the lake in early morning or late evening.
-Birders that are new to the area can pick up a Birding Hot Spot map from Tamarac National Wildlife Refuge and the Detroit Lakes Regional Chamber of Commerce to scout for hard-to-find species.
-Among the birds to look for in the area are Black-backed Woodpeckers, Chestnut-collared Longspur and Golden-winged Warblers.
+Bird is the word here in Detroit Lakes.
+Home to more than 275 species and part of the Pine to Prairie International Birding Trail, the area is an oasis for birders.
+Hear the call of the common loon echo across the lake early in the morning or late evening, or look for white trumpeter swans gracing area ponds.
+It’s common to spot bald eagles soaring above, and there are quite a few birds that are unique to the area like black-backed woodpeckers, chestnut-collared longspurs and golden-winged warblers.
+Birders that are new to the area can pick up a Birding Hot Spot map from Tamarac National Wildlife Refuge and the Detroit Lakes Regional Chamber of Commerce to scout for the hard-to-find fowls.

 See more of the top things to do in the Detroit Lakes area, including local festivals and other entertainment, on our website here.